kevinalmansa/kevinalmansa.github.io/_posts/2016-12-6-SQL-Injection.md

 asked the database to wait 10 seconds, we know the condition is true.

 More detail will be given later on these attacks.
-If you can, watch the conference given by Joe McCray at Defcon 17 \[1].
+If you can, watch the conference given by Joseph McCray at Defcon 17 [1](https://www.youtube.com/watch?v=rdyQoUNeXSg).
 It is hands down one of the best SQL Injection videos I have seen (and most entertaining as well).

 ## The Basics